 “We hope this cutting-edge NEM Exchange will pave the way for more world-leading cryptocurrencies to take control of their future with their own cryptocurrency trading platforms.”

-The NEM Foundation is expected to spend around USD $40 million in the next year to fund its global expansion programs and is allocating USD $5 million towards supporting blockchain companies.
+The NEM Foundation is expected to spend around USD $40 million in the next year to fund its global expansion programs and is planning to allocate USD $5 million towards supporting blockchain companies.
 These companies will be incubated in the new Blockchain Center co-working space in Kuala Lumpur, Malaysia, recently opened as an initiative of the NEM Foundation and Blockchain Global.

 Lon Wong, President of the NEM Foundation provided CryptoNinjas with more insight into the launch of the NEM dedicated exchange: